Virus (Haken album): Concept, themes and composition

 The themes present in the album are institutional abuse, physical and mentally abusive relationships, anxiety, depression and suicidal tendencies.

 Track listing

 Reception

 The album has received generally positive reviews from music critics.
-According to critic Thom Jurek it successfully challenges tropes from progressive metal, and lauds the harmonic and rhythmic complexities of the tracks.
+According to critic Thom Jurek, it successfully challenges tropes from progressive metal, and he lauded the harmonic and rhythmic complexities of the tracks.

-Multiple critics also note the musical similarities between the album and the works of bands like Meshuggah and Dream Theater.
+Some critics also noted the musical similarities between the album and the works of bands like Meshuggah and Dream Theater.